 19th-century French occult literature.

-His interpretation system based on the Tetragrammaton, while he associates the cards with hermetic ideas, numerology, seasons, astrology and Hebrew letters.
+His interpretation system is based on the Tetragrammaton, while he associates the cards with hermetic ideas, numerology, seasons, astrology, and Hebrew letters.
 His ideas about the origins of the Tarot (bohemians, Ancient Egypt, India), nowadays are unsubstantiated.

 A Cultural History of Tarot: From Entertainment to Esotericism.
 By Helen Farley.

 The book “A Cultural History of Tarot”, shows the journey of tarot cards from Italy in the 14th century, which were used as recreational playing cards, to French and England in the 18th and 19th centuries, where became associated with esoterism, and later in the 20th century until now, where became foremost a medium for divination.